Getting there and away

 All of the time you will have the security of a back-up vehicle(s); either a mini-bus or truck.
 The vehicle will carry our entire luggage (we transport your main baggage by support vehicle from each overnight stop to the next) and yourself if you want.
 The back up van will be with us throughout the day stopping around every 15 miles.
 Our leaders carry a good tool kit and will help to fix any bike problems so all you normally need to carry is a daypack, for your camera etc, however, we cannot guarantee that we will be equipped for all repairs, so you must ensure that your bike is in good working order before the tour.
 If in doubt, have it fully serviced by a bike shop before you travel.

 Equipment and bike stuff

-Cambodia is suitable for a tough hybrid or a mountain bike, however please ensure that you bike is in good working order before you leave for the tour.
+Cambodia is suitable for a tough hybrid or a mountain bike; please ensure that your bike is in good working order before you leave for the tour.
 If you are not the most mechanically minded we suggest that you get your bike looked at by a professional bike mechanic.
 In particular we would suggest looking and adjusting all wheel spokes, greasing all your bearings, checking your brakes/gears cable, tighten all nuts and bolts, check chain, quick release clamps, tires and put in new inner tubes and check wheel rims are not worn.
-In addition make sure the bike is well serviced and ride it with as much care and attention as possible.
+In addition ride with as much care and attention as possible.